 Meditation is a practice that can positively affect your health and life in various ways.
 It helps you calm your mind, refocus on what’s important, and appreciate the things & people in your life.

 On a medical level, gray matter in the brain can be increased with meditation.
 When people get older, typically their gray matter declines.
-This decline in gray matter can have a negative effect on brain function and memory.
+This decline in the gray matter can have a negative effect on brain function and memory.

 Meditation or techniques as little as simply relaxing has shown to improve short-term memory in many cases.
-This improvement has been seen in people from all ages.
+This improvement has been seen in people of all ages.
 In fact, we encourage young people to be proactive with their brain health.

 In one example, students who practiced meditation and mindfulness reported and showed better memory than those who did not practice such techniques.
-Specifically they showed better spatial working memory which is the memory that helps you hold and process information.
+Specifically, they showed better spatial working memory which is the memory that helps you hold and process information.
 This memory enables a person to retrieve a mental representation of the locations of objects and places in the environment.

 4. Staying at a Healthy Weight